Does an Apple a Day Keep the Doctor Away?!

 While an apple a day will go a long way towards keeping the doctor away, most nutritionists recommend a varied diet.
 In addition to apples, load your shopping basket with citrus fruits, tropical treats like mangoes and bananas and a variety of berries.
 Eating several servings of a variety of fruits each day may truly be the best way to keep the doctor away!

-To read more about the Oxford University study click on the following link:
+To read more about the Oxford University study click on the link.

-If you would like to receive regular health updates, why not follow us on Facebook or Twitter.
+If you would like to receive regular health updates, why not follow us on Facebook.